GracilianoOG/2d-canvas-shooter/README.md

 ## 📎 Learning Resources

-These resources helped me understand many things regarding game development in JavaScript and the Mathematical logic.
-Not everything was applied in the project, but they are still great study material to me.
-Feel free to look around.
+These resources helped me to understand many things regarding game development in JavaScript and the mathematical logic behind it.
+Not everything was applied to the project, but they are still great study material for me.

 - Animation
   - [Animating with requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)